 If your loved one is still concerned about engaging the services of an in-home caregiver, it can be beneficial to offer to be present for the first several visits until the senior feels more relaxed.
 Before very long, a bond will form and the older adult will be able to comprehend the numerous benefits home care offers – and that it actually increases independence, rather than diminishing it.

-At Live Free Home Health Care, we offer a free in-home consultation to talk with seniors and their family members to discuss our care solutions and to come up with a customized plan to address any and all needs and concerns.
+At Live Free Home Health Care, one of the top home care agencies in Bristol, we offer a free in-home consultation to talk with seniors and their family members to discuss our care solutions and to come up with a customized plan to address any and all needs and concerns.
 Simply contact us at 603-217-0149 to learn more.